Find an AMI - Amazon Elastic Compute Cloud

 Find an AMI using the Amazon CLI

-You can use Amazon CLI commands for Amazon EC2 to list only the Linux AMIs that match your requirements.
+You can use the describe-images Amazon CLI command to list only the AMIs that match your requirements.
 After locating an AMI that matches your requirements, make note of its ID so that you can use it to launch instances.
 For more information, see Launch your instance in the Amazon Command Line Interface User Guide.

 The describe-images command supports filtering parameters.
 For example, use the --owners parameter to display public AMIs owned by Amazon.